 Visit the Commencement website for information on Commencement ceremonies.

 The Difference Between Graduation and Commencement

 Graduation refers to actually receiving a degree or certificate of completion once Johnson & Wales University has verified a student has met all degree or certificate requirements.
 Upon verification, the degree or certificate is awarded and noted in the student information system so that it displays on the student's official transcript.
 A student’s graduation date will reflect the last day of the semester in which the student completes their requirements, unless completion falls outside of a student’s enrollment semester, in which case the graduation date will reflect the effective date of completion.
 Diplomas are printed and mailed after the degree or certificate verification process is complete, approximately six-to-eight business weeks after the end of the semester.
 A diploma verifies the student’s awarded degree and graduation date.

 Commencement is a ceremony.
 It is an opportunity for students, families, friends and the JWU community to celebrate their academic accomplishments.
 Participation in Commencement does not mean that students have graduated, and they will not receive their diploma on that day.
 Students must satisfy all graduation requirements before officially graduating and receiving a diploma.

 Commencement Ceremony Eligibility

-For participation in the May 2018 Commencement ceremony and inclusion in the Commencement program, degree-seeking students must fall into 1 of the following categories:
+For participation in the May 2024 Commencement ceremony and inclusion in the Commencement program, degree-seeking students must fall into one of the following categories: